jing-library/r-text-mining/episodes/02-clean-data.Rmd

   unnest_tokens(word, lyrics)
 ```

-## Project Gutenberg collection and the workflow of text analyses
+### Project Gutenberg collection

 The [Project Gutenberg](https://www.gutenberg.org/) is a collection of free electronic books,
 or eBooks, available online.
 The R package [`gutenbergr`](https://cran.r-project.org/web/packages/gutenbergr/vignettes/intro.html),
 developed by [David Robinson](https://en.wikipedia.org/wiki/David_G._Robinson_(data_scientist)),
 allows users to download public domain works from the Project Gutenberg collection as well as
 search and filter works by author, title, language, subjects, and other metadata.
+Project
-Project Gutenberg ID numbers are listed in this metadata, which allows us to use gutenberg_download() in order to download the text for each novel.
+Gutenberg ID numbers are listed in this metadata, which allows us to download the text for each
+novel using the function gutenberg_download() .
 Let's use [The Time Machine](https://www.gutenberg.org/ebooks/35), [The War of the Worlds](https://www.gutenberg.org/ebooks/36), and [The Invisilbe Man](https://www.gutenberg.org/ebooks/5230).

 ```r
 library(gutenbergr)